Custom Parameters

 a smaller value than the current one due to the fact that a standby node

-can not connect to a master that has a greater value for this property.
+can not connect to a primary that has a greater value for this property.

 effective_cache_size